csh970605/csh970605.github.io/_posts/2023-06-08-Data_Augmentation.md

 ---

 # What is Data Augmentation?
-It is a way to perform [Regularization](https://csh970605.github.io/posts/Regularization/).<br>
-Data Augmentation is a technique to augment the number by applying various transformations to the original in order to increase the amount of data.
+It is a way to perform [Regularization](https://csh970605.github.io/posts/Regularization/).
+Data augmentation is a technique to increase the amount of data by applying various transformations to the original dataset.
 <br><br><br><br>

 # Data Augmentation techniques